 Once the pipe is malfunctioned, you’ve no other option left other than changing it.
 Some people might want to fix a broken exhaust pipe, but fixing it doesn’t give you the safety on a high notch.

 Another solution is to weld an exhaust pipe with stick welding.
 It will save your money comparing to install a new exhaust pipe.

 Is It Possible To Weld Exhaust Pipe With Stick?
 Step By Step Guideline

 It’s not compulsory to rush to a car workshop whenever your exhaust pipe is damaged.
 You can fix it by yourself simply following some basic welding process.
 All you need to how to weld with a stick properly.

 Only the basic knowledge of welding and a welder in your hand is all you need to fix an exhaust pipe.
-Since you need to work with stick welding to handle exhaust pipe, you should get a budget MIG welder.
+Since you need to work with stick welding to handle exhaust pipes, you should get the best 110v stick welder or a budget MIG welder.

 Because the welder machine won’t be used frequently.
 As you’re only going to use this occasionally, so you don’t need to spend on an expensive welder.